iWriteGigs

 A Crust only

-B Mantle, liquid outer core, and solid inner core
+B Mantle and liquid outer core

 C Liquid outer core and solid inner core